 Then we usually sign the documents (Particulars of Marriage).
 You will want to think of some music to be played during this phase.
 There are two copies of this document to be signed—by the two people getting married, two witnesses (who also add their addresses), and by me.

 And then there may be some ritual of connection and completion, sometimes taken from your own cultural backgrounds.
 This might involve trying your wrists together with a cord, or your lighting a candle together, or drinking a toast to each other, or breaking a glass.

 After the signing and any ceremony of completion, you and your supporters gather together again in front, facing the gathering, and I as celebrant declare you married.

-If necessary I will give the couple permission to kiss.
+If the couple do not kiss spontaneously, at this point I will give the couple permission to do so.